Valuing Your Loss of Earning Capacity

-The dedicated attorneys at Roden Law have represented many injury victims and know the steps to take to calculate loss of earning capacity.
+The dedicated attorneys at Roden Law have represented many injury victims and know the steps to take to calculate the loss of earning capacity.
 Our legal team is available for a free, confidential legal consultation.

 What Is Lost Earning Capacity?

-Lost earning capacity is a reduction in a person’s ability to earn income due to a personal injury.
+Lost earning capacity is a reduction in a person’s ability to earn an income due to a personal injury.
 This situation usually arises when the injury is severe and causes the victim to become disabled or to have to go into a different line of work.
 For example, a person who worked in a position that required constant lifting who suffered a debilitating shoulder injury might not be able to return to this type of work.
 Damages stemming from lost earning capacity can result in compensation to the accident victim.

-Lost earning capacity considers the economic losses that a person will suffer until the end of their work life expectancy.
+Lost earning capacity considers the economic losses that a person will suffer until the end of their work-life expectancy.

 Loss of Earning Capacity vs. Lost Wages